MisakiTaro0414/BUTD/README.md

 ```
 It will create the useful files for training/validation/testing.
 Please move those files to 'final_dataset' folder.

+For Saliency Map model, we have obtained the saliency maps using https://github.com/marcellacornia/sam.
+For running saliency map model, you need to have total_predictions folder which contain the images obtained.
+You can download those images using this link:

 # Training
 Type this command for training from scratch:
 ```bash